muhammadsalah7/eSpaceAutomationTask/README.md

 # Admin User Flow Test Automation

 This is a UI automation testing project built with **Selenium WebDriver** and **TestNG**, following the **Page Object Model (POM)** design pattern.
 The test validates the admin user flow for logging in, verifying user details, and attempting to delete a user on an admin management page.
+🔍 The test suite validates the Admin user flow on the OrangeHRM website.

 ---
 ## 📁 Project Structure